stealthman22/100-days-of-code/log.md

 Amazing day for me, I claimed my FCC RWD certificate, and also studied the Web Design for Web Developers: Build Beautiful Websites! by Jonas Schmedtmann and claimed the certificate too.
 Time to prepare for the big ones Fcc js cert and complete web dev 2019 by Andrei Neagoie.

+DAY 43 (1st April 2019)

+Learnt how javascript concept of classes works, how to use the extend keyword to push the boundaries of a new class.
+Also learnt quite a lot about arrow functions.
+Some truthy and falsy values and finally how Null in js, and how it's a  type of object. #100DaysOfCode